 A diastema, or gap in your teeth, is generally not a medical concern in itself.
 But, there can be underlying reasons you have gaps in between your front teeth, or between other teeth, so it’s best to see a dentist for a proper assessment.

 Closing gaps is reasonably straightforward and traditional braces aren’t always necessary.
-Invisible braces like Invisalign, for instance, can often be used (don’t forget you can check your eligibility here).
+Invisible braces like Invisalign, or SmileDirectClub can often be used (don’t forget you can check your eligibility for SmileDirectClub here).

 Don’t be too concerned if your baby has gaps in their teeth; this is quite common and may well fix itself when their adult teeth erupt.

 JADA: Treating a maxillary midline diastema in adult patients.
 Consulted 22nd June 2019.